zlcaio/recipe-page/README.md

 # How to open

-1. Clone the repositorie to your local machine
+1. Clone the repository to your local machine
 2. Open the "index.html" file

 Feel free to customize and make changes at your will!